Cog-Creators/Red-Lavalink/README.rst

 A Lavalink client library written for Python 3.5 using the AsyncIO framework.
 This library may be used for other projects as it contains no Red specific code or logic.

+However, it is important to note that this library only supports projects using discord.py.

 To install::

     pip install red-lavalink